Expectations influence perception.

 - "Have you ever had an accident or sports injury or illness that produced a similar symptom?"

 It is a cross examination fishing for any piece of information that can be used to reject the patient's claim.
-If twenty questions do not do that, but the twenty-first can be repeated out of context in a way that will seem to, that is what gets written in the record.
+If twenty questions do not do that, but the twenty-first can be repeated out of context in a way that will seem to, that can get written in the record.

 Living in a fictitious world built on a denial of facts.